geteduroam/android-app/README.md

 `eapconfig_endpoint` field, the .eap-config is downloaded from that URL, without any authentication.
-If the profile also has an `token_endpoint` and `authorization_endpoint`, the application will start an OAuth Authorization Code Flow, and then download the `.eap-config` file from `eapconfig_endpoint` and presenting the access token as a Bearer token in an authorization header.
+If the profile also has an `token_endpoint` and `authorization_endpoint`, the application will start an OAuth Authorization Code Flow, and then download the `.eap-config` file from `eapconfig_endpoint` and present the access token as a Bearer token in an authorization header.

 When the downloaded `.eap-config` file does not contain enough credentials the user must be prompted for username/password as these are not contained in the file itself.
 This happens for the